 Ontario Old Hickory Butcher Knife

 What makes these knives so great?
-They are dirt cheap, made in America, have a ton of history, and are tried-and-true.
-The reason I specifically chose the Butcher knife is because the 7-inch version is frequently used as a testing ground for mods and customization.
+They are dirt cheap, made in America, have a ton of history, and are tried and true.
+The reason I specifically chose the Butcher knife is that the 7-inch version is frequently used as a testing ground for mods and customization.
 You can turn the under $15 knife into a great outdoor fixed blade.